Gabriel0110/webby-agents/README.md

 ### 2) **Workflow Example (Fixed Steps)**

-**Goal**: Demonstrate a fixed-step approach using the `Workflow` class, which is simpler than a fully autonomous agent for known tasks.
+**Goal**: Demonstrate a fixed-step approach using the `Workflow` class, which is simpler than an agent for known tasks.

 ```ts
 import { Workflow, LLMCallStep } from "webby-agents";